The best smart bulb bargains of 2020: Philips, Lifx, GE, Wyze and more

 Just need to know a little more about LED light bulbs in general?
 My light bulb buying guide is here to help.

-Discuss: The best smart bulb bargains in 2020: Wiz, Wyze and lots, lots more
+Discuss: The best smart bulb bargains of 2020: Wiz, Wyze and lots, lots more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.